The price tag of hustling: 5 actions to combat it.

 Do you want to continue living a high-stress lifestyle?

-I've been there.
+Here are mine.
 Early in my career, I was conditioned to believe it was 'up or out,' fostering a drive to control every aspect of my career and conform to societal and corporate expectations.
+We all crave control, but the paradox is this: the tighter our grip, the more elusive it becomes.

 Through mindful thinking and visualization, we can reshape our reality.